fbpx

 Step 3: Case Evaluation

-The funding company conducts a thorough review of the case, assessing its strength and the likelihood of a successful settlement.
-This review is pivotal in determining whether the funding will be approved and for how much.
+The funding company conducts a thorough consideration of the case, assessing its strength and the likelihood of a successful settlement.
+This article is pivotal in determining whether the funding will be approved and for how much.

 Step 4: Approval and Offer